MicrosoftDocs/power-platform/power-platform/admin/data-encryption.md

 ---
 # Enhance security by encrypting your data

-Model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, use standard [!INCLUDE[pn_MS_SQL_Server](../includes/pn-ms-sql-server.md)] cell level encryption for a set of default entity attributes that contain sensitive information, such as user names and email passwords.
+The customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), use standard [!INCLUDE[pn_MS_SQL_Server](../includes/pn-ms-sql-server.md)] cell level encryption for a set of default entity attributes that contain sensitive information, such as user names and email passwords.
 This feature can help organizations meet FIPS 140-2 compliance.

 All new and upgraded organizations use data encryption by default.
 Data encryption can’t be turned off.